sudhar31/Library_Management_System/Library Management System/readme.md

 	Insert at least 3 borrowers into the borrowers table.
 	Insert at least 2 borrowed book records into the borrowed_books table, ensuring each record has a borrower and a book.

-CRUD Operations
+CRUD Operations:
 3. Retrieve All Books: Write a query to retrieve all books, including the title, author name, and published date.
 4. Update Author's Birthdate: Write a query to update the birthdate of an author.
 5. Delete Borrower: Write a query to delete a borrower from the borrowers table.

-Keys and Joins
+Keys and Joins:
 6. Retrieve Borrowed Books: Write a query to retrieve all borrowed books, including the book title, borrower's name, and borrow date.
 7. Inner Join: Write a query to retrieve all books along with their authors' names using an INNER JOIN.
 8. Left Join: Write a query to retrieve all authors and their books, including authors who don't have any books listed, using a LEFT JOIN.
 9. Self Join: Assume you want to find authors who were born on the same date.
 Write a query using a self join to find such authors.
 10. Books Borrowed by Each Borrower: Write a query to retrieve the names of borrowers and the titles of books they have borrowed.

-Challenge Questions
+Challenge Questions:
 11. Most Borrowed Books: Write a query to find the most borrowed books, including the book title and the number of times it has been borrowed.
 12. Overdue Books: Write a query to find all books that are overdue.
 Assume a book is overdue if the return_date is NULL and borrow_date is more than 30 days ago.
 13. Total Borrowed Books by Author: Write a query to find the total number of books borrowed for each author.